 Executive Producer/Co-Creator Michael Piller said that when coming up for an idea for the series concept of Star Trek: Deep Space Nine (1993), there were initially three ideas toted around: Another starship adventure, a space station concept, and a remote frontier colony.
 The frontier colony idea was briefly considered, with the idea that since Star Trek (1966) was compared to Captain Horatio Hornblower R.N.
 (1951) in outer space, the new series would be compared to Gunsmoke (1955), but on a remote planet.
 The frontier colony idea was eventually dropped since it would've required a lot of on-location shooting, and the space station idea was ultimately developed instead.

 The character that eventually became Vic Fontaine was written for Frank Sinatra Jr.. in Season 4.
 Sinatra, despite being a fan of the show, turned it down, declaring that he only wanted to play an alien.
 After meeting with Robert Goulet, and attempting to get Steve Lawrence, Tom Jones and Jerry Vale, the producers eventually decided on James Darren in Season 6.
-Darren would go on to appear in 8 episodes, including the series finale.
+Darren would go on to appear in 8 episodes.

 References are frequently made to Starfleet "ground troops," and some Starfleet characters have different uniforms (a black uniform with a small colored stripe across the middle).
-Fans generally accept that these characters are part of a Starfleet Marine Corps, although this has never been explicitly stated on-screen.
+Fans generally accept that these characters are part of a Starfleet Marine Corps - an idea which Gene Roddenberry conceived for the original Star Trek (1966) but never found an opportunity to use - although this was not explicitly stated on-screen until Star Trek: Enterprise (2001).
 There was a Starfleet Colonel West in Star Trek VI: The Undiscovered Country (1991); West was most likely a Starfleet Marine, since navies do not have the rank of colonel.
 Colonel West was played by Rene Auberjonois, who plays Constable Odo on Star Trek: Deep Space Nine (1993).

 The number 47 pops up an inordinate amount of times on computer screens, serial numbers, dates and so on.
 This tradition was started by writer/co-producer Joe Menosky and was soon picked up by the rest of the production team.
 Menosky said that he choose that particular number because when he was a college student at Pomona College, Professor of Mathematics Donald Bentley proved as a joke that all numbers are equal to 47.
 Interestingly, the later series Alias (2001) also featured the number 47 many times, and incorporated it into its ongoing storyline.